 “Oily” Dickson was Sir James Robert Dickson, the 13th premier of Queensland and a member of the first Federal ministry.
 He was a wealthy businessman and supported the importation of South Pacific islanders to work in Queensland’s canefields.
 This would not have endeared him to the local working man.

 Robert Bulcock was a party organiser, temperance advocate and businessman of strongly conservative views.
-He was thought to be instrumental in organising the electoral rolls – “Bulcocking the roles” – to benefit certain candidates, notably Sir Samuel Griffith who became Australia’s first Attorney General.
+He was thought to be instrumental in organising the electoral rolls – “Bulcocking the rolls” – to benefit certain candidates, notably Sir Samuel Griffith who became Australia’s first Attorney General.